Cohen sues Trump Organization, wants it to pay legal bills

 Messages seeking comment have been left with the Trump Organization.

-The lawsuit says the company stopped paying for his legal defense about two months after the FBI raided Cohen's home and office.
+The lawsuit says the company stopped paying for his legal defense about two months after the FBI raided Cohen's home and office last year.
+It says that was around the time Cohen began discussing privately with friends and family that he was considering cooperating with special counsel Robert Mueller and federal prosecutors in New York.

 Sign Up and Save